Ian144/Ian144.github.io/PropertyTesting.md

     <value description="OTHER" enum="99"/>
 ```

+FsFIX treats these fields as multi-case discriminated unions, and pattern matches against the byte representation of the 'enum' value for each case irrespective of the number of bytes, and so did not have problems reading and writing these fields.

 ### QuickFixN issues

 1. DateTimes and Times involving [leap-seconds](https://en.wikipedia.org/wiki/Leap_second) are not recognized as valid
 2. RawData fields containing field or tag-value separators raise formatting errors.
-RawData fields are allowed by the FIX spec to contain separators.
+RawData fields are allowed by the FIX spec to contain separators, both QuickFixJ and FsFIX handle RawData fields correctly.

 ### QuickFixJ issues

-FsFIX echo did not find any issues with QuickFixJ.
-The BusinessMessageReject message did cause QuickFixJH echo to stop replying to FsFIXEcho, that may be because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.
+FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJH echo to stop replying to FsFIXEcho, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.